Coralogix raises $25 million to parse software logs with AI

 About 50% of logging statements don’t include any information about critical things like variable state at the time of an error, according to GitHub and OverOps surveys.
 That may be why developers spend an estimated half of their time on troubleshooting and bug-fixing.

-San Francisco-based Coralogix, which was founded in 2014, provides AI analytics solutions for a host of software development challenges.
+Founded in 2014, San Francisco-based Coralogix provides AI analytics solutions for a host of software development challenges.
 Its suite automatically clusters log records back to their patterns and identifies connections among those patterns, forming baseline flows for comparison and future study.
 Scaling from hundreds to millions of logs — with integrations for popular languages and platforms like Docker, Python, Heroku, .NET, Kubernetes, and Java — Coralogix spotlights anomalies and affords developers access to a suite of identification, visualization, and remediation tools.

 Coralogix is hosted as an Amazon Web Services app, and it hooks into Jenkins and other popular continuous integration/continuous delivery tools to ingest updates pushed to production systems.
 A query in Coralogix pulls up grouped results — highlighting when and where something occurred, any associated parameters, and the total percentage of those occurrences within the logs.